conical-class/ConicalClassification/README.md

 For hyperparameter tuning, we use our training and validation sets to optimze each model via the hyperopt library: http://hyperopt.github.io/hyperopt/
 We allow each model the ability try 20 sets of hyperparameters, with the set of hyperparameters with the highest Balanced Accuracy on our validation set being chosen.

+After hyperparamter tuning, we consider our validation set burned; it does not get used as part of our training or test sets during evaluation.
+(We disregard this step for the demo code in this repository for the sake of code clarity.)

 A demonstration of the tuning methodology can be found in hoptConical.ipynb.